jarret/onionstudio/README.md

 ## Drawing via Plugin

 For convenience, the same functionality is also bundled into a C-Lightning plugin.
 The [onionstudio-draw-plugin.py](onionstudio-draw-plugin.py) is the plugin executable to be copied to the `plugin/` directory of your C-Lightning node.
-The `bolt/` and `onionstudio` directories of this repo will need to be copied to the `plugin/` directory also.
+The `bolt/` and `onionstudio/` directories of this repo will need to be copied to the `plugin/` directory also.

 ```
 $ cp -r onionstudio-draw-plugin.py bolt onionstudio /path/to/lightning-dir/plugins/